wzh99/GSL/README.md

 2.3841858e-07
 ```

-The floating point computational difference is very small, this means the substitution is correct.
+The floating point computational difference is very small, which means the substitution is correct.

 ## Examples

-GSL support source and target patterns with multiple output nodes.
+GSL supports source and target patterns with multiple output nodes.
 The following substitution fuses two parallel convolutions, with same number of output channels, into one.

 ```python
 # Input